Charge card vs Credit card: Which one is right for your business

 - •Charge cards comparison

-- •Corporate card alternative with no foreign transaction fees: Airwallex Borderless Card
+- •The corporate card alternative with no foreign transaction fees

 - •The wrap up

-Understanding the differences between various payment cards, such as charge cards and credit cards, is crucial for selecting the right tool for your business.
+Understanding the differences between various payment cards is so important, especially when comparing a charge card vs credit card for selecting the right tool for your business.
 This choice can significantly impact your company's cash flow, purchasing power, and credit management.
-In 2024, the global charge card market is projected to be valued at USD 2.02 billion.1 On the other hand, 29% of businesses sought funding via business credit cards, with 4.67% using them as their primary funding source to kick-start operations.2

 While both charge cards and credit cards enable businesses to operate on a line of credit, they differ in payment terms, late fees, and interest charges.
 This article delves into the key distinctions between these two types of payment cards and explores fintech alternatives to traditional corporate cards, such as Airwallex Borderless Cards.
 By the end of this article, you should be able to determine which card payment method aligns best with your operational needs and business objectives.